-One of things that I promised to re-learn this year is to bake.
+One of the things that I promised to re-learn this year is to bake.
 So I thought of using one of the products we sell in dudeygoodies: Reese's Peanut Butter Spread.
 I love the creaminess of this spread, it isn't too sugary like other peanut butter spreads, so it can really be used for cookies.
-This recipe was inspired from a recipe I found online.
+This recipe was inspired by a recipe I found online.

 2 1/4 cups all-purpose flour

 1/2 teaspoon baking soda